-Maine short term disability insurance can protect your income in case of medical events that may cause you to stop working.
-Your income supports your rent or mortgage payment, car loans, etc. Why not insure your paycheck?
-Consider these main points explored below:
+Private short-term disability insurance policies in Maine can protect your income in case of medical events that may cause you to stop working.
+Your income supports your rent or mortgage payment, car loans, etc. It may make sense to insure your paycheck!

 - Pregnancy and maternity leave